©2018 Mitor Publications

 Richard’s wife Kim is also heavily involved in keeping the memory of women’s role during wartime alive.
 She produced her own DVD titled ‘Memories of Women at War’ which features interviews with those who served in the Land Army, the ATS, WAAF, WRNS and NAAFI.
 At shows around the country, Kim can be seen dressed in the uniform of the Air Transport Auxiliary and WW1 WRAF.

-In 2016 Richard & Kim will be exhibiting and book-
+Each year Richard & Kim will be exhibiting and book-